ZisElite/cmtl/documents/documentation/scripts/library_view_manager.gd.md

 ### functions
+#v0-7 setup_start(lib):
+Start a thread that runs setup(lib).

 setup(lib):
-Take the appropriate steps to load the *library view* with the data of the selected library.
+Take the appropriate steps to load the *library view* with the data of the selected library. #v0-7 Since it is a separate thread, it has to wait for signals that the data retieving functions are finished.

+#v0-7 clean_thread:
+Cleans the thread after it finishes.

 create_path_dict(results):
 Create the *paths* dictionary's keys.